Observability

 4. To make the configuration changes persist after a reboot, go to the Setup tab and click Save within the Configuration section.

-Configure the events log type to send errors related to starting/stopping the load balancers, and related errors or warnings, to an external syslog server.
+Configure the events log type to send errors related to starting/stopping the HAProxy service, and related errors or warnings, to an external syslog server.

 ruby